Carl Johan Bernadotte

 Bernadotte was born a Prince of Sweden and granted the title of Duke of Dalarna but renounced these titles to marry a commoner.
-He was a paternal uncle of King Carl XVI Gustaf of Sweden and a maternal uncle of Queens Margrethe II of Denmark and Anne-Marie of Greece.
+He was the uncle of two reigning monarchs, Margrethe II of Denmark and Carl XVI Gustaf of Sweden, as well as one queen consort, Queen Anne-Marie of Greece.
 He was also the last surviving great-grandchild of Queen Victoria and her husband, Prince Albert.